Japan Diaries 4: Day 518

 My wife took a power nap before continuing on our drive back home

-From there it took us 6 hours to reach Rumoi City.
+From there, it took us 6 hours to reach Rumoi City.
 We drove through Routes 230, 229, 276, 5, 337, 225, and 231.
-We needed to stop in one of the roadside stop areas in Ishikari City as my wife was feeling sleepy.
+We needed to stop at one of the roadside stop areas in Ishikari City as my wife was feeling sleepy.
 We stayed there for about 30 minutes so that she could have a power nap.
 From there, it was about an hour more to our house.
-We arrived safely home at around 30 past midnight officially ending our 3-day road trip.
+We arrived safely home at around 30 past midnight, officially ending our 3-day road trip.

-Overall, my wife drove 10500+ kilometers and brought us to 86/179 cities, towns, and villages of Hokkaido Prefecture.
+Overall, my wife drove over 10,500 kilometers and brought us to 86 out of 179 cities, towns, and villages in Hokkaido Prefecture.
 This is also her last road trip as a driver; her International Driver's License expires next month.
 With that, I’m looking forward to passing my Japan Driver’s License Exam this May so that my family and I can continue with our #Hokkaido179 goals.

 Read more: